Top 5 Considerations for Canal to Pipeline Conversion Projects

 There are many good options available for pipe material in an irrigation application.
 Common pipe materials include reinforced concrete pipe (RCP), polyvinyl chloride pipe (PVC), steel reinforced polyethylene pipe (SRPE), or high-density polyethylene pipe (HDPE).

 - PVC – PVC is more popular in smaller sizes, typically available in 4” to 36” diameters.
 PVC has a smooth interior surface that provides superior hydraulic function.
 PVC is lightweight, making it easy to install.
-PVC is resistant to abrasion and scour and will not corrode, making it a very durable, long-lasting pipe option.
+PVC is resistant to abrasion and scour and will not corrode, making it a durable, long-lasting pipe option.

 - Other Materials – Other pipe material options could include corrugated metal pipe (CMP) or high-pressure pipe such as single-wall fusion-welded HDPE.
 These pipe materials can be used for unique situations.
-In steep areas, CMP could be used to reduce velocities within the pipe.
+CMP could be used in steep areas to reduce velocities within the pipe.
 In pressurized pipe situations such as a sag pipe, single-wall fusion-welded HDPE could be used to accommodate high pressures.

 4. Operation and Maintenance

 Irrigation pipe has a range of sizes, generally starting at 12” and increasing in half-foot increments up to 144” diameters.
-Pipe size can differ from material to material, with larger pipe (>60”) more commonly found in RCP.
-For pipeline conversion projects, pipe should be sized to handle the maximum capacity of the canal or the full water right for the irrigation district.
+Pipe size can differ from material to material, with larger pipes (>60”) more commonly found in RCP.
+For pipeline conversion projects, pipes should be sized to handle the maximum capacity of the canal or the full water right for the irrigation district.
 Desired flow rates, velocities, and pressure should all be considered when sizing pipelines.

-For your next canal to pipeline conversion project, take the extra time and effort to consider these five things and how they might best serve your project.
+For your next canal-to-pipeline conversion project, take the extra time and effort to consider these five things and how they might best serve your project.
 This is the best bet for a successful project and to achieve the most benefits for your irrigation system, the users, and those responsible for operating and maintaining the system.